-Learn in the Classroom, the Lab, and the Field
+Learn in the Classroom, Lab and the Field

 Animals, plants, and aquatic species need people who will protect, manage, preserve, and improve their environments, and a Bachelor of Science in Wildlife Biology degree from the University of Michigan-Flint will prepare you to do all that and more.

-As a wildlife biology major, you’ll have the opportunity to study subjects like forest ecology, animal-plant interactions, herpetology, mammalogy, biology of fishes, conservation biology, animal behavior, and wildlife ecology and management, among others.
+As a wildlife biology major, youโll be able to study subjects like forest ecology, animal-plant interactions, herpetology, mammalogy, biology of fishes, conservation biology, animal behavior, and wildlife ecology and management, among others.

-As part of your coursework, you’ll spend more than 100 hours in the field.
-You’ll get expert training in skills such as electrofishing, orienteering, tagging and tracking animals, assessing animals directly and indirectly, and other techniques that employers require.
+Youโll spend more than 100 hours in the field as part of your coursework.
+Youโll get expert training in skills such as electrofishing, orienteering, tagging and tracking animals, assessing animals directly and indirectly, and other techniques that employers require.

-If you’d like more hands-on opportunities, you can participate in the Undergraduate Research Opportunity Program.
-It allows students at any education level to perform state-of-the-art research alongside our expert faculty.
+You can participate in theย Undergraduate Research Opportunity Program.
+It allows students at any level of education to conduct state-of-the-art research alongside our expert faculty.

-When you graduate, you’ll be prepared to continue your education in graduate school or for careers in fields such as natural resource management and protection, wildlife conservation, sustainability, environmental education, and more.
-A wildlife biology degree also is great preparation for becoming a veterinarian.
+When you graduate, youโll be prepared to continue your education in graduate school or pursue careers in fields such as natural resource management and protection, wildlife conservation, sustainability, environmental education, and more.
+A wildlife biology degree is also great preparation for becoming a veterinarian.

 All students in the Bachelor of Science in Wildlife Biology program fulfill general education requirements and take eight core wildlife biology courses, four non-biological natural sciences courses, and single courses in physics and math.
 They also follow one of three concentrations based on their career interest: